Follow these rules for capitalization on B.C. government websites.

 - Victoria Cross

 Capitalize the full names of acts.

 - Victims of Crime Act

-Capitalize Aboriginal and First Nations at all times.
+Capitalize Indigenous and First Nations at all times.

 Capitalize Internet and lowercase intranet.
 Do not capitalize website, web page or webcast.
 (See more about word usage.)

 Capitalize street names except when referring to two or more.
 Abbreviate in addresses with a number.
 (See more about abbreviations.)

 Capitalize proper names of well-known buildings, bridges, parks, roads and other manufactured features.

 Capitalize West Coast, the West, the Interior, the Island, Lower Mainland, the North, the Northeast when referring to regions.
 Lowercase west coast of Vancouver Island, the B.C. coast.

 Capitalize north, south, east and west when they designate a region or part of a proper name but not when they reference a general direction or location.